The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

-Specifically, the LOFAR HBA Surveys, LoTSS \citep{Shimwell19} will observe the Northern sky with unprecedented sensitivity ($\leq 100~\mu$Jy/beam) and resolution ($6"$) at low radio frequency 120-168 MHz, providing a complete view of non-thermal phenomena in galaxy clusters.
-All CHEX-MATE clusters at DEC$>0$, {\it i.e.} 82 over 118 clusters, would have a guaranteed LOFAR follow-up in the framework of LoTSS.
-Sixty clusters have been already observed by LoTSS at the time of writing.
-In the Southern sky, other surveys are providing a homogeneous coverage of clusters (e.g. GLEAM, the GaLactic and Extragalactic All-sky MWA \citealt{George17}), and in the coming years EMU (the Evolutionary Map of the Universe, \citealt{Norris11}) will complement LoTSS with a similar resolution and sensitivity to extended cluster radio emission.
-The GLEAM survey (and EMU in the next years) covers the entire sky south of DEC$>+30$ and is thus expected to provide a radio coverage of about 86 clusters.
+Specifically, the Low Frequency Array (LOFAR) Two-metre Sky Survey (LoTSS, \citealt{Shimwell19}) will observe the Northern sky with unprecedented sensitivity ($\leq 100~\mu$Jy/beam) and resolution ($6"$) at low radio frequency 120-168 MHz, providing a complete view of non-thermal phenomena in galaxy clusters.
+All CHEX-MATE clusters at DEC$>0$; that is, 82 of 118 objects, would have a guaranteed LOFAR follow-up in the framework of LoTSS.
+Sixty clusters have already been observed by LoTSS at the time of writing.
+In the Southern sky, other surveys are providing a homogeneous coverage of clusters.
+These include the GaLactic and Extragalactic All-sky MWA survey \citep[GLEAM, ][]{George17}, undertaken with the Murchison Widefield Array, and the Evolutionary Map of the Universe survey \citep[EMU, ][]{Norris11}, undertaken with the Australian Square Kilometre Array Pathfinder.
+These will complement LoTSS with a similar resolution and sensitivity to extended cluster radio emission.
+The GLEAM survey (and EMU in the coming years) covers the entire sky south of DEC$>+30$ and is thus expected to provide a radio coverage of about 86 clusters.